OpenFAST/openfast/docs/source/user/subdyn/input_files.rst

 restrained nodes, the columns and rows associated with those DOFs will be removed, therefore the associated matrix elements will be ignored.

-A sample SubDyn SSI input file is given in Appendix C.
+A sample SubDyn SSI input file is given in :numref:`sd_appendix_C`.